-Using experienced pride to navigate the social hierarchy.
-Pride is experienced in response to socially valued successes caused by the self (Tracy & Robins, 2004), and it is the emotion that, more than any other, likely evolved largely for the purpose of enhancing and maintaining social status.
-There is evidence linking pride to the attainment of high status through all three pathways: experience, display, and perception (see Tracy, Shariff, & Cheng, 2010, for a review).
+Using Experienced Pride to Navigate the Social Hierarchy Pride is experienced in response to socially valued successes caused by the self (Tracy and Robins 2004), and it is the emotion that, more than any other, likely evolved largely for the purpose of enhancing and maintaining social status.
+There is evidence linking pride to the attainment of high status through all three pathways: experience, display, and perception (see Tracy et al. 2010, for a review).

 First, the pride subjective experience motivates individuals to strive for achievements in socially valued domains.
 Pride feelings are pleasurable and thus reinforcing; there is no other emotion that not only makes individuals feel good, but good about themselves.
 Through socialization, children come to experience pride in response to praise for socially valued achievements, and, eventually, individuals experience pride in response to these accomplishments without needing others' evaluations.
 The reinforcing properties of pride motivate them to seek future achievements; so, without any need for external evaluations, people strive to develop an identity that coheres with social norms.
 Individuals who are successful in this pursuit are, in turn, rewarded with social approval, acceptance, and increased status.
-Supporting this account, studies have shown that that salespeople who respond to work success with pride tend to work harder and perform better at their jobs (Verbeke et al., 2004), and that feelings of pride directly promote increased persistence, effort, and task performance (Williams & DeSteno, 2008; Herrald & Tomaka, 2002; Pekrun, Elliot, & Maier, 2009).
-These outcomes likely have downstream consequences for rank attainment, but pride has also been shown to directly influence status-related outcomes; individuals experimentally induced to feel pride behave in a more dominant manner in social situations (Williams & DeSteno, 2009).
+Supporting this account, studies have shown that that salespeople who respond to work success with pride tend to work harder and perform better at their jobs (Verbeke et al. 2004), and that feelings of pride directly promote increased persistence, effort, and task performance (Williams and DeSteno 2008; Herrald and Tomaka 2002; Pekrun et al. 2009).
+These outcomes likely have downstream consequences for rank attainment, but pride has also been shown to directly influence status-related outcomes; individuals experimentally induced to feel pride behave in a more dominant manner in social situations (Williams and DeSteno 2009).

 However, the link between pride and status is complicated by the fact that pride is not simply one phenomenon.
-Individuals reliably distinguish between the pride that promotes hard work and achievement motivation and is based on accomplishments and confidence, and a pride that is based on arrogance and egotism, associated with self-aggrandizement and a sense of superiority (Tracy & Robins, 2007a; in press).
-Given that the former form of pride, which has been labeled "authentic pride" (Tracy & Robins, 2007a) is associated with achievement striving, but the latter form-"hubristic pride"-is not, these findings raise the question of whether both pride facets function to promote high status.
-Indeed, hubristic pride is linked to a range of anti-social behavioral tendencies and psychopathologies, such as aggression, manipulativeness, and anxiety (Tracy, Cheng, Robins, & Trzesniewksi, 2009).
-Could this anti-social emotion be functional in social domains?
+Individuals reliably distinguish between the pride that promotes hard work and achievement motivation and is based on accomplishments and confidence, and a pride that is based on arrogance and egotism, associated with self-aggrandizement and a sense of superiority (Tracy and Robins 2007a, 2014).
+Given that the former form of pride, which has been labeled "authentic pride" (Tracy and Robins 2007a), is associated with achievement striving, but the latter form-"hubristic pride"-is not, these findings raise the question of whether both pride facets function to promote high status.
+Indeed, hubristic pride is linked to a range of antisocial behavioral tendencies and psychopathologies, such as aggression, manipulativeness, and anxiety (Tracy et al. 2009).
+Could this antisocial emotion be functional in social domains?

-To address this question, researchers have turned to the theory that humans evolved to seek and attain two distinct forms of high status: Dominance, achieved through force, threat, and intimidation (i.e., fear-based status), and Prestige, granted on the basis of demonstrated knowledge, skills, and altruism (i.e., respect-based status; Henrich & Gil-White, 2001).
-According to this perspective, these two distinct forms of status are attained through divergent behavioral patterns, and were selected for by distinct evolutionary pressures (Cheng, Tracy, Foulsham, Kingstone, & Henrich, 2013; Henrich & Gil-White, 2001; see also Cheng & Tracy, Chapter 1, this volume).
-Building on this account, we have argued that authentic pride evolved to motivate the attainment of prestige, whereas hubristic pride evolved to motivate the attainment of dominance (Cheng, Tracy, & Henrich, 2010; Tracy, Shariff, & Cheng, 2010).
+To address this question, researchers have turned to the theory that humans evolved to seek and attain two distinct forms of high status: Dominance, achieved through force, threat, and intimidation (i.e., fear-based status), and Prestige, granted on the basis of demonstrated knowledge, skills, and altruism (i.e., respect-based status; Henrich and Gil-White 2001).
+According to this perspective, these two distinct forms of status are attained through divergent behavioral patterns, and were selected for by distinct evolutionary pressures (Cheng et al. 2013; Henrich and Gil-White 2001; see also Cheng and Tracy, Chap.
+1, this volume).
+Building on this account, we have argued that authentic pride evolved to motivate the attainment of prestige, whereas hubristic pride evolved to motivate the attainment of dominance (Cheng et al. 2010; Tracy et al. 2010).